sedostheatre/sedos.co.uk/input/venues/bridewell.md

 ---
 ## The Bridewell Theatre

 Most of our [London musicals](https://sedos.co.uk/whats-on) and [London plays](https://sedos.co.uk/whats-on) take place at the Bridewell Theatre, where we are the resident theatre company.
-Our next shows at the Bridewell are and *[Richard III](https://www.sedos.co.uk/shows/2024-richard-iii)* (9-18 May 2024) and *[You’re A Good Man, Charlie Brown](https://www.sedos.co.uk/shows/2024-you-re-a-good-man-charlie-brown)* (9-13 July 2024).
+Our next shows at the Bridewell are *[You’re A Good Man, Charlie Brown](https://www.sedos.co.uk/shows/2024-you-re-a-good-man-charlie-brown)* (9-13 July 2024) and *[Autobahn](https://www.sedos.co.uk/shows/2024-autobahn)* (17-21 September 2024).

 * #### [Sedos shows: what’s on at the Bridewell Theatre?](https://sedos.co.uk/whats-on)
 * #### [Buy tickets to our shows at the Bridewell Theatre](https://sedos.ticketsolve.com/shows)